tiffanytay/tiffanytay.github.io/airbnb.md

 ## Airbnb Pricing Analysis in NYC

-**Executive Summary:** This project contemplates what would be a competitive price to maximize profitability for an entire Airbnb apartment in New York City (NYC), assuming the desired pricing strategy is luxury.
+**Executive Summary:** This project identifies a competitive price to maximize profitability for an entire Airbnb apartment in New York City (NYC), assuming the desired pricing strategy is luxury and that the property holds a rental registration with the city.

-Using **Tableau**, I juxtaposed key data points from [Inside Airbnb](https://insideairbnb.com/new-york-city/) onto an NYC map to condlue that an initial price of around $300 per night would be competitive for Manhattan.
+Using **Tableau**, I juxtaposed key data points from [Inside Airbnb](https://insideairbnb.com/new-york-city/) onto an NYC map.
+After filtering to find more direct comparables with the same number of bedrooms and bathrooms, I conclude that an initial price of around $500 per night would be competitive for Manhattan.

-After establishing a solid rating with many reviews (rated at 91 or above to beat the average rating for Manhattan apartments), I may be able to raise the price to $350-$400, to position my property as an in-demand luxury property with a proven track record.
-Furthermore, adding a third bed to the apartment would be more profitable after around 11 nights - assuming that:
+After establishing a solid rating with many reviews (rated at 4.7 or above to beat the average rating for Manhattan apartments), I may be able to raise the price to $550-$600, to position my property as an in-demand luxury property with a proven track record.
-[1] a new bed is $1,000;
-<br>[2] price is increased by $100 (as justified by the increase in average price from $305 to $390); and
-<br>[3] Airbnb's fee is 3%.

 Finally, I did some light front-end development with **HTML** and **Javascript** to embed the Tableau dashboard on this Github site.